mozilla/addon-sdk/packages/addon-kit/docs/widget.md

 The widget bar can be shown and hidden via the Control+Shift+U keyboard shortcut (or Cmd+Shift+U if on Mac).

-## Permanent vs. Transient Widgets

-In subsequent releases there may be support for ideas such as "active" vs. "inactive" widgets, or "pinned" widgets, or time-contextual widgets.

-Currently the widget author is in charge of managing their widget's visibility.

 ## Constructors ##

 <api name="Widget">